TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-analytics-mooncake.md

 Azure Media Services offers Media Analytics, a collection of speech and vision components (at enterprise scale, compliance, security and global reach) that make it easier for organizations and enterprises to derive actionable insights from their video files.

-To get an overview of Media Analitics, see [this](https://docs.azure.cn/media-services/media-services-analytics-overview/) topic.
+To get an overview of Media Analytics, please refer to this [article](https://docs.azure.cn/media-services/media-services-analytics-overview/) topic.

 The following articles give details about analytics media processors: